ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

 In ResilientDB, each server is assigned a certificate from its own private key.
 This certificate includes replica information, such as its node ip/port, its node type: server or client.
 If a server has access to an incorrect certificate, it will not start.

-### Deploying replicas and clients on distinct machines
+### Deploying replicas and clients on distinct machines using provided scripts

+In the real world, replicas and clients are deployed on distinct machines.
+Thus, it is necessary to deploy replicas on distinct machines if you want to makes contributions to the consensus layer or network layer of NexRes and evaluate its performance. **If you only want to build applications based on the service provided by NexRes, it is unnecessary for you to learn how to deploy replicas and clients on distinct machines.**

 Next, we deploy 4 replicas and a client proxy on distinct machines.
 To do so, we first need to generate certificates.
 Each certificate contains the information about the replica/proxy and is signed by the administrator.

-We provide a script to help deploy nodes remotes in scripts/deploy
+We provide a script to help deploy nodes remotes in `scripts/deploy`
   > cd scripts/deploy

-Put your node IPs and you ssh key in config/kv_server.conf and run the script:
+Put your node private IPs and you ssh key in `config/kv_server.conf` and run the script:
   > ./script/deploy.sh ./config/kv_server.conf

 ### Deploying replicas and clients on distinct machines manually